Ghulam Rabbani Agro: Struggle against one unit and restoration of Sindhi language

 Soon after creation of Pakistan, Bengalis rose up and demanded their fair share in the government.
 Not only this, they also demanded to declare Bengali as one of the national languages together with Urdu.
 However, few political groups in West Pakistan wanted to curb these demands of Bengalis and therefore hatched a conspiracy to amalgamate the four provinces Sindh, Balochistan, NWFP and the Punjab as one unit.
-The conspirators had two-fold objective: To deprive the Bengalis of their right of majority (the Bengalis were 56 percent of the population of Pakistan) and to plunder the lands of Sindh and the mineral resources of Balochistan.
+The conspirators had two-fold objective: To deprive the Bengalis of their right of majority (the Bengalis were 56 per cent of the population of Pakistan) and to plunder the lands of Sindh and the mineral resources of Balochistan.
 The three smaller provinces were therefore totally against one unit.
 Hence, force was used (as in East Pakistan) to achieve the objective.
 In Sindh, elected chief Minister and his cabinet was dismissed.

 In this historical background, during one unit period, Sindhis were suppressed with force.
 Every step was taken to rob sindhis of their identity.
 To give the idea of gravity of situation, it is enough to say that word Sindh was intolerable for government to hear.
 They actually banned to use the word Sindh even in postal addresses.
 The names of the railway stations, government buildings and roads were written in Urdu script.
 Records and registers kept in Sindhi began to be reprinted in Urdu.

 During one unit, every faction of the Sindhis played their role and raised their voice against the imposition of one unit.
 Among them were writers, students, politicians and social workers.
 Sindhi writers played a pivotal role and demonstrated a leading role during the struggle for the restoration of four provinces of Pakistan and restoration of status of Sindhi as an official language in province of Sindh.
 Some of prominent names who waged a war against Ayub Khan's Martial Law and against one unit were Muhammad Ibrahim Joyo, Ghulam Rabbani Agro, Shaikh Ayaz, Rasheed Bhatti, Tanveer Abbasi, and Sirajul Haq Memon etc. These writers and poets raised their voice through their writings and pressurized the Ayub government to restore the status of Sindhi language.
 Finally, Government of Ayub Khan had to succumb to these pressures and one unit was demolished.